Savyasachi (2018 film): Plot

 Vikram still recalls all the destinations he ran to and then learns that his name starts with A. To find out his connection with him, he searches for everything but learns that the chants he was chanting were marriage chants.
 He learns that he is Arun Raj Varma, his sister's almost-married husband.
 Vikram goes to his father to learn why he is like that.
 He learned that he had a bad life before and not marrying Siri, his sister, made him hungry for vengeance.
-Vikram investigates the places were he saw the unconscious boy, and the back window was full of dust.
+Vikram investigates the places where he saw the unconscious boy, and the back window was full of dust.
 He dusts the window and sees the number 21.

 Vikram then gets beaten up by a gang sent by Arun, but Aditya saves him.
-He goes to Arun's hideout, and Vikram and Arun engaged in fight, where Vikram sees Maha is in danger, she was going to fall on machine.
-Vikram tries to save her, but Arun hits him with statue.
-Vikram gets conscious and Aditya fractures Arun's hand and beats him and throws him on TV.
-Vikram catches falling Maha, and saves her from falling.
-Arun, still injured throws anchor on Vikram, but Aditya catches and throw back that anchor on Arun, killing him.
-Before dying, Vikram tells him that the person who creates change is good person, but person who destroys humanity is an evil.
+He goes to Arun's hideout, and Vikram and Arun engage in a fight, where Vikram sees Maha is in danger as she was going to fall on a machine.
+Vikram tries to save her, but Arun hits him with a statue.
+Vikram gets conscious, and Aditya fractures Arun's hand, beats him, and throws him on a TV.
+Vikram saves Maha by catching her after she falls.
+Arun, still injured, throws anchor on Vikram, but Aditya catches and throws back the anchor on Arun, killing him.
+Before dying, Vikram tells him that the person who creates change is a good person, but a person who destroys humanity is evil.

 In the end, Vikram praises Aditya for saving him, but then Aditya touches a stranger, and Vikram apologizes.
 He pleads Chitra to tell her about the syndrome, but she gets mad at him and leaves him.
 Vikram then gets mad at Aditya.